Bill-the-dev/aa_test_prep/Rails_1/SQL_study_guide.md

   5. What if I want to group my data?
   6. Can I use the result of a query in a different query?
   7. How can I query relationships across tables?
-  8. What is a seelf-join?
+  8. What is a self-join?